"They required too much investment": the Peruvian army sold out Mi-26 helicopters

 I think that they did not buy these helicopters out of need, but simply Russia paid with barter for the fact that our fishing trawlers fished there and served in their ports, because whoever remembers that time knows what happened then.
 In the same way, our armored vehicles ended up in South Korea, so you shouldn't blame everything on the unpreparedness of the Peruvians, because they most likely received these helicopters as a suitcase without a handle.

-In general, not everything is clear with the history of the appearance of these helicopters in Peru, and therefore mockery of their fate is not entirely appropriate if we do not know the intricacies of this transaction in terms of warranty service and training.
-But the very fact that they used them already suggests that not all the cross-handed people serve in the Peruvian Air Force.
+In general, not everything is clear with the history of the appearance of these helicopters in Peru, and therefore mockery of their fate is not entirely appropriate if we do not know the intricacies of this deal in terms of warranty service and personnel training.
+But the very fact that they used them already indicates that not all clumsy people serve in the Peruvian Air Force.

 1. +1